 1. How Made.
 EEC's Review Officer will review all information submitted by the parent and Family Access Administrator and seek clarification from the parties, if necessary.
 The Review Officer may take administrative notice of general, technical or scientific facts within their specialized knowledge and may use their experience and specialized knowledge in the evaluation of the evidence presented.
 The EEC Review Officer may also take administrative notice of any public records or information from other local, state, and/or federal agencies.

 2. When Made.
-Within 60 days of EEC's receipt of the request for review for a termination or denial at Reauthorization or as promptly as administratively feasible, EEC's Review Officer shall issue a written decision to the parent and the Family Access Administrator which upholds, reverses, or modifies the Family Access Administrator's decision, action, or inaction.
+Within 60 days of EEC's receipt of the request for review for a termination or denial at Reauthorization , EEC's Review Officer shall issue a written decision to the parent and the Family Access Administrator which upholds, reverses, or modifies the Family Access Administrator's decision, action, or inaction.
 Within 60 days of EEC's receipt of the request for review for denial at initial Authorization, EEC's Review Officer shall issue a written decision to the parent and the Family Access Administrator which upholds, reverses, or modifies the Family Access Administrator's decision.

 3. When Implemented.
 Unless 606 CMR 10.10(4) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.